-Arts and Culture Resources India (ACRI), is a space for knowledge exchange, information sharing, networking, and learning for cultural and creative industry professionals in India.
+Arts and Culture Resources India (ACRI), is a platform for knowledge exchange, information sharing, networking, and learning for cultural and creative industry professionals in India.

 As creative professionals ourselves, back in 2013, we realised that while sharing and learning of artistic practice had several avenues, a space for arts administration was missing in India.
 ACRI was founded as a completely volunteer-led initiative to fill this gaping lacuna within the arts scene in the country, albeit as a Facebook group, Arts and Culture Opportunities, Residencies, Workshops, Jobs in India.

-We have come a long way in the last six years, and the page now enjoys a strong online presence with over 52,000 members, and our cultural community continues to grow.
+We have come a long way in the last seven years, and the page now enjoys a strong online presence with over 60,000 members, and our cultural community continues to grow.

-With the intent of taking these online interactions offline, and to address the need for a robust system of arts administration, one which is more structured and focused, we at ACRI conceptualised and initiated our Culture Meets in cities across India.
-These meets are events that aim to engage cultural professionals in tangible ways through networking sessions, upskilling workshops, presentations of research and non-artistic, industry-facing work, and capacity building initiatives.
+With the intent of strengthening these online interactions, and to address the need for a robust system of arts administration, one which is more structured and focused, we at ACRI conceptualised and initiated ACRI Chapters across cities in India.
+The Chapters engage with the local community of arts professionals in tangible ways through networking sessions, upskilling workshops, presentations of research and non-artistic, industry-facing work, and capacity building initiatives.